Pieloth/ASUS-G713PV-fix/README.md

 >
 > Probably due to BIOS (336) ACPI bug, this creates an instability with Windows
 >
-> The complete PowerSettings folder is to be removed, forcing default Windows settings.
-Safe, as this folder can be recreated each time the driver is installed.
+> The complete PowerSettings folder can be safely removed, forcing default Windows settings.
+This folder is recreated each time the driver is installed, and Realtek recreates it on boot
 >
 > The Python script available here simply locates and removes these PowerSettings folders automatically for the abovementionned Media drivers
 >
-> The script is to be run at each boot or when a driver is modified.
-A Task Scheduler task is set automatically as System user with privileges, as the Realtek driver recreates its keys at each reboot
+> The script will run at each boot or when a driver is modified.
+A Scheduler task is set automatically with System user privileges for running the .exe

-Execute script for test purpose in a Terminal:
+For test purpose, the .py source can be run in a Terminal:
 ```
 python fix_media_powersettings.py
 ```
-Or directly running the compiled .exe version to install it in some folder:
+Or directly run the compiled .exe version to install it in some folder:
 ```
 fix_media_powersettings.exe
 ```
-How to Compile the script to create .exe, in a simple terminal window:
+Command line to compile the script to create .exe, in a simple terminal window:
 ```
 pyinstaller --onefile .\fix_media_powersettings.py
 ```
 A `/v` option can be used in command line to show a popup on execution.

-The .exe version is used in a scheduled task to automatically scan and perform the needed action on reboot.
+The .exe version is to be used for normal usage to automatically scan and perform the needed actions.
 It creates automatically the scheduled task for System user, with all elevated rights.

 ## References
 1. [White paper on Modern Standby from DELL](https://dl.dell.com/manuals/all-products/esuprt_solutions_int/esuprt_solutions_int_solutions_resources/client-mobile-solution-resources_white-papers45_en-us.pdf)